 Volubilis is a partly excavated Roman city in Morocco situated near Meknes between Fes and Rabat.

 Once we arrive, our taxi driver tells us what time to get back and we are off.
-Oh – note too, they will always try to get you to pay first.
+Note too, they will always try to get you to pay first.
 Do not do this.
 The last thing you want is to be stranded if they take off and you have paid.

-When we arrive, it is strange that we go to the ticket office and he does not charge us entry.
+When we arrive, it is strange that we go to the ticket office and he does not charge us any entry fee.

 So we walk past a modern structure and here below are a series of columns and other displayed items.